Senipah/VBA-Better-Array/docs/api/methods/Slice.md

 Description
 : The index before which to end extraction.
 Slice extracts up to but not including end.
 For example, `Slice(1,4)` extracts the element at index 1 through the element indexed at 4 (elements indexed 1, 2, and 3).
 A negative index can be used, indicating an offset from the end of the sequence. `Slice(2,-1)` extracts the third element through the second-to-last element in the sequence.
-If `EndIndex` is omitted or is greater than the `UpperBound` value, Slice extracts through the end of the sequence (the `UpperBound` value).
+If `endIndex` is omitted or is greater than the `UpperBound` value, Slice extracts through the end of the sequence (the `UpperBound` value).

 ### Returns